eclipsesource/dockerizor/virgo/README.md

 ### Build the Docker Images

-Please note: The following step acts on the assumption that you have a Docker daemon running locally on port ``4243``.
+Please note: The following step acts on the assumption that you have a Docker daemon running locally.

 ```sh
 $ ./gradlew build dockerize